Adam Walton: 2025: Miami fourth round, first ATP semifinal

-In Indian Wells he defeated Giulio Zeppieri for his first tour-level win of the 2025 season and first at the Masters 1000-level.
+In March at the Indian Wells Open, he defeated Giulio Zeppieri for first at the Masters-level win, before losing to 27th seed Denis Shapovalov in the second round.

-In Miami where he entered the main draw as a lucky loser directly into the second round replacing Hubert Hurkacz after his late withdrawal, Walton defeated Luciano Darderi and wildcard Coleman Wong to reach his first Masters fourth round.
+At the Miami Open, where he entered the main-draw as a lucky loser directly into the second round, replacing Hubert Hurkacz after his late withdrawal, Walton defeated Luciano Darderi and wildcard entrant Coleman Wong to reach his first Masters fourth round, at which point he lost to third seed Taylor Fritz.

-In July, Walton reached his first ATP Tour semifinal at the Los Cabos Open.
+In July, Walton reached his first ATP Tour semifinal at the 2025 Los Cabos Open.
 He lost to third seed Denis Shapovalov in the semifinal.